HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 The author can offer multiple suggestions as to why the uptake is so low:

-* The request is being made at the wrong time, e.g. initial page load, or
+* The request is being made at the wrong time, e.g., initial page load, or
-* It is made before sufficient motivation has been offered, e.g without any prompt as to the benefits of accepting notifications, or
+* It is made before sufficient motivation has been offered, e.g., without any prompt as to the benefits of accepting notifications, or
 * Perhaps more simply that visitors are simply still unaccustomed to web-based push notifications.

 ### Accessibility overlays